Nice to meet you.

 1. Self-awareness

-First, you need to know yourself, with all your strengths and weaknesses.
+First, you need to know yourself and all your strengths and weaknesses.
 This will help you to match your behavior with the leadership styles.
-By comparing yourself with the different styles, you will figure out which ones suit you more naturally and which don’t.
+By comparing yourself with the different styles, you will determine which ones suit you more naturally and which don’t.

 2. Main style

 Even though you have to jump between leadership styles, it’s crucial that you have one main style of leadership.
 Especially for the sake of consistency.
-After assessing yourself in step one, use the results of the assessment, and choose your main leadership style.
+After assessing yourself in step one, use the assessment results and choose your main leadership style.

 3. Flexibility

 This step might be the most critical one.
-To maximize your leadership effectiveness, do not stick to your main style in each situation.
-Be aware of the pros and cons of each style and for what you can use them best.
-Then pick the one that you need for a given situation.
+Do not use your leadership style in each situation to maximize your effectiveness.
+Be aware of the pros and cons of each style and what you can use them best.
+Then, pick the one that you need for a given situation.

 4. Feedback

-Directly asking others what impression you make on them is one of the best ways to figure out how well you genuinely accomplish your leadership style goals.
-You can ask your mentors, managers, and even your team members for feedback.
+Directly asking others what impression you make on them is one of the best ways to determine how well you accomplish your leadership style goals.
+You can ask your mentors, managers, and team members for feedback.

-Increased motivation, trust, higher productiveness, and greater satisfaction are just some things you can improve.
-Make sure not to stick with one style all the time and adapt your style as the situation requires.
+You can improve your motivation, trust, productivity, and satisfaction.
+Do not always stick with one style; adapt your style as the situation requires.
 Stay authentic to who you are.
 Others will recognize if you don’t.